yusufbu1ut/Go-Bootcamp-Ending-Project/README.md

 Cancel order works with __Authorization JWT token__ and *query parameter* "__code__".
 Code represents order and cancels if it has not been 14 days since ordered.<br>
 ``PATCH localhost:8080/order/cancel``

+## Info

+In Swagger POST /category with CSV not implemented.
+Can be run in Postman.

+Order and Basket implement works on same entity named order.
+Difference is providing with isOrder and orderCode.
+If IsOrder is true it is order but if it is false it represents basket item.
+The order code is created when the basket is ordered.

+When program starts admin users and one category named as Other will be created.

+If a product is deleted but if it is in order it will not shown on get all orders, if is in basket it will be deleted customers by self.

+Adding category process CSV file shoud contain columns name,code(uint) and description.

+When a customer or admin added password will be hashed.
+Same hashing is using at user roles.

+### -Shortcomings
+There are soft deletes working on the DB so the response can contain more information.

+Basket entity can be added to DB

+No test execution provided yet.